Date night ideas at home don’t sound as fun a date night on the town, but sometimes, that’s all we get.

 Get the kids to bed…early

 Then, if they are young, tell them they get to have a sleep over!
-We like to sell it at this big event, and then put them in the sleepover room an hour or more before bed time.
+We like to sell it as this big event, and then put them in the sleepover room an hour or more before bedtime.

 Even if they don’t go to sleep right away, they are having a great time together, and you can start your relaxing night.

 Just prior to their normal bedtime, start telling the kiddos to calm down and make their way to dream land.
 (Easier said than done, I have a night owl.)

 If you must, bribe them with donuts for breakfast if you don’t hear another peep and they stay in their room all night.